Cross Investment: Everything You Need to Know

 It's a good idea to make sure all of your trades are recorded with the appropriate exchange, whether you're a broker or investor working with a broker.
 There are some scenarios in which cross trades are allowed.
 If an asset manager has two clients interested in a buy and a trade of the same asset and can prove that they are getting the competitive rate for the trade, then the cross trade may be permitted.

 If you need help with a cross investment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.